-OR conducted for other significant functional AND/OR energy systems. o Not applicable if there are no other significant systems.
-6.5.1B PATH B: SYSTEMS MANUAL & TRAINING 6.5.1B.1 Produce a systems manual in accordance with ASHRAE Guideline 0-2019, The Commissioning Process , Informative Annex O - Systems Manual, Sections 4 to 10, inclusive.
-10 points 6.5.1B.2 Conduct systems training in accordance with ASHRAE Guideline 0-2019, The Commissioning Process , Informative Annex P - Training Manual and Training Needs.
-10 points
+• Not applicable if there are no other significant systems.

+6.5.1B PATH B: SYSTEMS MANUAL & TRAINING

+6.5.1B.1 Produce a systems manual in accordance with ASHRAE Guideline 0-2019, The Commissioning Process , Informative Annex O - Systems Manual, Sections 4 to 10, inclusive or CSA Z320-11, 10 points Building commissioning .
+6.5.1B.2 Conduct systems training in accordance with ASHRAE 10 points Guideline 0-2019, The Commissioning Process, Informative Annex P - Training Manual and Training Needs or CSA Z320-11, Building commissioning .